OSGConnect/connectbook/examples/manage-python-packages.md

 		$ which python3

-	The output line should start with your home directory.
+	The output line should start with your home directory or with a tilde (~) indicating the path of your home directory.

 1. **Create Packages Directory**